i-RIC/gui_user_manual/source/03/03_09_06_calc_result.rst

 **Description**: Imports the calculation result.

+Calculation result can be imported from the file formats below:

+* CGNS file (\*.cgn)

 When you select [Calculation Result], the [Open Calculation result] dialog
 (:numref:`image_open_calc_result_dialog`) will open.
 Select the file you